EECS professor Chang-Hasnain named to NAE

 The National Academy of Engineering (NAE) has elected Berkeley Engineering nano-optoelectronics expert Constance Chang-Hasnain to its ranks, considered one of the highest professional honors accorded an American engineer.

-The selection, announced today, brings to 74 the number of UC Berkeley faculty members in the NAE.
+The selection, announced today, brings to 74 the number of Berkeley Engineering faculty members in the NAE.

 Chang-Hasnain, the John R. Whinnery Distinguished Chair in the Department of Electrical Engineering and Computer Sciences, was cited for her contributions to wavelength tunable diode lasers and multi-wavelength laser arrays.